 This detailed process begins with the curatorial team researching the date of each piece.
 Next, the fashionable silhouette for that era is determined and an appropriate mannequin assigned.
 I say “appropriate mannequin” because we have male and female mannequins that were built to represent each dramatic change in the fashionable silhouette from the eighteenth through early twentieth centuries.
 For women, corsets, crinolines, and bustles dictated not only idealized waist-to-hip ratios, but also posture and whether “fat” was pushed up, down, in, or out.
 Period paintings, fashion plates, and photographs were also examined and continually referenced throughout the dressing process.

-An example of how period paintings helped us create historically accurate mannequin ensembles.
-Robert-Jacques Lefèvre, Portrait of a Woman Holding a Pencil and a Drawing Book, c.
-1808, gift of Joan Palevsky
+An example of how period paintings helped us create historically accurate mannequin ensembles:

 Before the initial “fitting,” a series of measurements were taken from the garment to determine the positioning of the torso, hips, and legs of the mannequin.
 The dresser then cuts out concentric shapes of batting to slowly build out the mannequin to the shape of the garment.
 Control-top pantyhose were placed on both the torso and lower portion of the mannequin to hold the pieces of batting in place while providing a smooth safe surface for the object to rest upon.
 If necessary, prop undergarments were made to complete the silhouette.
 This part of prepping the mannequin can take several days.

-Side view of the mannequin with its torso covered and padded to the shape of a Victorian dress bodice.
-Rolls of batting are sewn around the hips to create support for the beginnings of a crinoline-shaped understructure
+A side view of the mannequin with its torso covered and padded to the shape of a Victorian dress bodice, with rolls of batting sewn around the hips to create support for the beginnings of a crinoline-shaped understructure:

 Finally, the costume was carefully placed on its specially prepared mannequin and, after a few minor adjustments, one can step back to enjoy the gratifying moment when the historic garment comes to life.